 - Rice burger: The most famous rice burger brand in Korea is ‘Bongousse Rice Burger’.
 The rice bun is seasoned with seaweed, salt, and sesame oil, and is typically filled with tuna mayo, kimchi, spam, and egg.
 It’s a popular food among students and a nostalgic dish for Koreans.

 - Shrimp burger: Shrimp burgers are popular in Korea, some made with shrimp patties fried like katsu, and others, like at Burger King, topped with whole shrimp.
 Unlike meat patties, tartar sauce is used, and the crunchy texture of the shrimp bursting in your mouth makes for a delicious burger.
+This is the best shrimp burger recipe!

 - Korean Fried Chicken Burger: Korean chicken burgers are very popular.
 A crispy and juicy Korean fried chicken patty is placed inside a burger bun.
 A popular brand of Korean chicken burgers is ‘Mom’s Touch’.
 While they originally specialized in Korean fried chicken, they are also famous for making excellent chicken burgers.
 Recently, they’ve gained even more popularity with a menu collaboration with Chef Edward Lee of Culinary Class Wars, Netflix.